garrandall/popular-music-data/tracks/hang-on-sloopy-ramsey-lewis-trio.md

 Sloopy lives in a very bad part of town
 And everybody there tries to put my sloopy down
-Sloopy i don't care what your daddy do
+Sloopy I don't care what your daddy do
 'cause you know sloopy girl i'm in love with you
 And so i'm singing...